 Only iMIS SQL Views can be set as recurring transactional messages.

-- If a recurring message is sent immediately (Send Now), MA Professional overrides the "recurring" setting and the message is no longer sent on a recurring schedule.
+- If a recurring message is sent immediately (Send Now), the "recurring" setting is overridden and the message is no longer sent on a recurring schedule.

 - If a recurring message is set to On Hold, no additional messages are sent.